Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A company needs a security engineer to implement a scalable solution for multi-account authentication and authorization.
 The solution should not introduce additional user-managed architectural components.
 Native AWS features should be used as much as possible.
 The security engineer has set up AWS Organizations with all features activated and AWS IAM Identity Center (AWS Single Sign-On) enabled.
 Which additional steps should the security engineer take to complete the task?

 - [ ] Use AD Connector to create users and groups for all employees that require access to AWS accounts.
-Assign AD Connector groups to AWS accounts and link to the IAM roles in accordance.
-With the employees' job functions and access requirements.
+Assign AD Connector groups to AWS accounts and link to the IAM roles in accordance with the employees' job functions and access requirements.
 Instruct employees to access AWS accounts by using the AWS Directory Service user portal.
 - [x] Use an IAM Identity Center default directory to create users and groups for all employees that require access to AWS accounts.
-Assign groups to AWS accounts and link to permission sets in accordance.
-With the employees' job functions and access requirements.
+Assign groups to AWS accounts and link to permission sets in accordance with the employees' job functions and access requirements.
 Instruct employees to access AWS accounts by using the IAM Identity Center user portal.
 - [ ] Use an IAM Identity Center default directory to create users and groups for all employees that require access to AWS accounts.
 Link IAM Identity Center groups to the IAM users present in all accounts to inherit existing permissions.
 Instruct employees to access AWS accounts by using the IAM Identity Center user portal.
 - [ ] Use an IAM Identity Center default directory to create users and groups for all employees that require access to AWS accounts.
 Link IAM Identity Center groups to the IAM users present in all accounts to inherit existing permissions.
 Instruct employees to access AWS accounts by using the IAM Identity Center user portal.

 ### A company has an AWS account that hosts a production application.
 The company receives an email notification that Amazon GuardDuty has detected an Impact:IAMUser/AnomalousBehavior finding in the account.
 A security engineer needs to run the investigation playbook for this security incident and must collect and analyze the information without affecting the application.
 Which solution will meet these requirements MOST quickly?

 - [ ] Log in to the AWS account by using read-only credentials.
 Review the GuardDuty finding for details about the IAM credentials that were used.
 Use the IAM console to add a DenyAll policy to the IAM principal.
 - [x] Log in to the AWS account by using read-only credentials.
-Review the GuardDuty finding to determine.
-Which API calls initiated the finding.
+Review the GuardDuty finding to determine which API calls initiated the finding.
 Use Amazon Detective to review the API calls in context.
 - [ ] Log in to the AWS account by using administrator credentials.
 Review the GuardDuty finding for details about the IAM credentials that were used.
 Use the IAM console to add a DenyAll policy to the IAM principal.
 - [ ] Log in to the AWS account by using read-only credentials.
-Review the GuardDuty finding to determine.
-Which API calls initiated the finding.
+Review the GuardDuty finding to determine which API calls initiated the finding.
 Use AWS CloudTrail Insights and AWS CloudTrail Lake to review the API calls in context.

 ### A company wants to receive an email notification about critical findings in AWS Security Hub.
 The company does not have an existing architecture that supports this functionality.
 Which solution will meet the requirement?